Californication (song): Video game

 On March 1, 2022, Spanish game developer Miquel Camps Orteza created a video game based on the song's music video.
 The player plays as one of the four band members.
 The game has seven different levels, each based on a scene from the music video.
 Orteza wrote, “I wanted to play that game so bad!
 It’s 2022 and I haven’t seen anyone made the game so I challenged myself to create it.
 I have selected some epic moments from the video and turned into 7 levels each one with different game mechanics, I hope you like this game."

-Live performances
+Critical reception

-"Californication" is the band's third-most performed song and has been performed at almost every show since 1999.
+"Californication" was named the Red Hot Chili Peppers' best song by both Kerrang and Rolling Stone.